 - Registration Deadline is March 31st for academic credit and June 20th for CEU.

-- Registration form for CEU ONLY and CEU course requirements.
+- CEU Registration Form ONLY and CEU precourse requirements.

 - Precourse work for those seeking credit will be June 20th.